A note on torsion modules with pure embeddings: -torsion modules as an AEC

-\begin{cor} If $M$ is a $(\lambda, \alpha)$-limit model in $\Kt$ and $cf(\alpha) \geq (|R| + \aleph_0)^+$, then $M$ is $\Ks$-pure-injective. \end{cor}
+\begin{cor} If $M$ is a $(\lambda, \alpha)$-limit model in $\Kt$ and $\cof(\alpha) \geq (|R| + \aleph_0)^+$, then $M$ is $\Ks$-pure-injective. \end{cor}

-We would like to show that limit models with \emph{long chains} are isomorphic.
+We are going to show that limit models with \emph{long chains} are isomorphic.
 In order to do that, we obtain a couple of algebraic results regarding pure-injective modules.
-We begin by recalling the following fact.
+We begin by generalizing the following fact.